VAIBHAV-SENGAR-Git/RangDE/README.md

-# 🎨 RangDe - Color Palette Picker
+# 🎨 Color Palette Picker

 **RangDe** is a simple and interactive color palette picker built using **HTML, CSS, and JavaScript**.
 It helps users explore, generate, and select colors effortlessly, making it a useful tool for designers and developers.